-The Finse mountain lodge was ready when the Bergen line opened in 1909.
-It was originally conceived to serve as a combination of safety and tourism.
-Many believed it was an insane idea to run trains over the mountains, since the risk of getting stuck in snow was big.
-Therefore, a places of refuge was believed to be necessary and Finse was constructed.
-Someone also saw the potential of the growing tourism in Norway and believed that restaurant carriages on the trains as well as a hotel along the way was a great idea.
+The Finse mountain lodge was completed when the Bergen line opened in 1909.
+Its original purpose was to serve as a place of safety, and a spot for tourism.
+Many believed it was an insane idea to have trains running over the mountains, since the risk of getting stuck in snow was high.
+Therefore, a place of refuge was considered necessary and Finse was built.
+Someone also saw the potential of the growing tourism in Norway and believed that restaurant carriages on the trains, as well as a hotel along the way, was a great idea.
 The Finse mountain lodge was officially opened by Minister Kristoffer Lehmkuhl during Easter of 1909.
-It was the state owned Railways of Norway that stood as the owner of the property located 1222 meters above sea level.
+It was the state-owned Railways of Norway that stood as the owner of the property located 1222 meters above sea level.

-It was only a few months later that the place was taken over by the productive hostess, Alice Lister Fangen.
+Merely a few months later, the property was taken over by the efficient and productive hostess, Alice Lister Fangen.
 She was a mother of five and had been the hostess at Finse since 1903, when she established a precursor to the mountain lodge.
-She went into partnership with Joseph Klem who ran the Finse shop.
-Together they quickly developed a place with a large new bedroom wing.
-In 1914 the world’s first indoor skating hall opened.
+She joined forces with Joseph Klem who ran the Finse shop, and together they quickly developed a large new bedroom wing.
+In 1914, the world’s first indoor ice skating hall opened.

-In 1915, the two co-founded a Norwegian hotel company called Norsk Hotelcompagnie AS and Finse Hotel was added together with Haugastøl Hotell and Dr. Holms in Geilo.
-Joseph Klem moved to Geilo and Alice ran the place for another year before she handed over the position to Joseph’s brother Andrew.
-He developed the place further for 17 years.
-At this point in time Finse was a very modern place with many prominent guests and cigar smokers.
+In 1915, the partners co-founded a Norwegian hotel company called Norsk Hotelcompagnie AS, and Finse Hotel was placed within the company, along with Haugastøl Hotell and Dr. Holms in Geilo.
+Joseph Klem moved to Geilo and Alice ran the place for another year before she handed over the position to Joseph’s brother, Andrew.
+He oversaw further developments of the property for another 17 years.
+At this point, Finse was a very modern place with many prominent guests and cigar smokers.
 Sonja Henie used Finse as a training place before major championships.
-Polar hero Ernest Shackleton trained at Finse before he set out on his Imperial Trans-Antarctic Expedition.
-The guest list from this era also contain famous names such as King Haakon, Fridtjof Nansen, Karen Blixen, the Prince of Wales and polar explorer and pilot Trygve Gran.
+Polar explorer and hero Ernest Shackleton trained at Finse before he set out on his Imperial Trans-Antarctic Expedition.
+The era’s exclusive guest list also included individuals such as King Haakon, Fridtjof Nansen, Karen Blixen, the Prince of Wales, and polar explorer and pilot Trygve Gran.

-In 1930, the Norwegian hotel company had taken ownership of Fred Olsen and Bergen Dampskipsselskab.
-This made them a major force in the Norwegian hotel industry.
+In the 1930s, Norsk Hotelcompagnie AS had taken over ownership from Fred Olsen and Bergen Dampskipsselskab, making them a major force in the Norwegian hotel industry.
 Under the leadership of Axel Lund, more hotels were incorporated into the company.
-The guests of Finse were very faithful, as in the summer they vacationed at Fevik Beach in the Southern Norway.
-They celebrated Christmas at Dr. Holms and Easter at Finse.
+The guests were faithful and regular, as they commonly vacationed at Fevik Beach in southern Norway during the summers, celebrated Christmas at Dr. Holms in Geilo, and spent Easter at Finse.

 World War II

-During World War II, Finse Hotel was requisitioned by the Germans.
-The Germans wanted to establish an airstrip on Hardangerjøkulen and test aviation under “arctic conditions”.
-They established large barracks and other constructions, these were given to the Tourist Association after the war.
+During World War II, Finse Hotel was seized by the Germans.
+They wanted to establish an airstrip on Hardangerjøkulen glacier to test aviation under “arctic conditions”.
+They established large barracks, which were given to the Tourist Association after the war.
 It is today known as Finsehytta.
-Interestingly, the Germans never got to use the airstrip on the glacier – one flight landed, but never lifted again.
+Interestingly, the Germans never managed to use the glacial airstrip – one plane landed, but never took off again.
 The airstrip had to be dismantled and sent home to Germany by train.
-After the war, Finse Hotel had a new resurgence – “posh people” returned and adopted the place as theirs.
+After the war, Finse Hotel experienced a resurgence – the “posh” returned and adopted the place as their own.

-In 1961, the hotel was expanded, as several new rooms and suites were added to the west side of the hotel facing the water.
-Larger common areas were also new additions at this time.
-However, the cottage boom which came in the late ‘60s led to that many of the guests stopped coming.
-Hotelier Jorund Helleland from Hardanger took over as director in 1972.
-He later took over ownership of the hotel for only one Norwegian kroner a couple of years later, when the Norwegian hotel company ceased to exist.
+In 1961, the hotel expanded and several new rooms and suites were added to the west side of the hotel, facing the water.
+Larger common areas were also built to accommodate more guests.
+However, a surge in popularity of buying cottages in the late ‘60s meant a rather sharp decline in guests at the hotel.
+Hotelier Jorund Helleland from Hardanger was instated as director in 1972.
+A couple of years later, he bought the hotel for a single Norwegian kroner, when Norsk Hotelcompagnie AS was dismantled.

-In 1980, Tron Bach bought half of the hotel and built it into a sportier establishment, a concept aimed at younger people who loved nature.
-Helleland himself built the Western part of the hotel into a smaller Finse Hotel.
-After a few futile attempts as two hotels side by side, they merged back together again in 1986, creating Finse 1222 and Apartment 1222 respectively.
-A rebuilt old medical train carriage from the days of the war was lifted into place as a “skyway” between the two sides to emphasize the reunification.
+In 1980, Tron Bach bought half of the hotel, rebuilding and reconceptualising it as a sports establishment, aimed at younger people who loved the outdoors.
+Helleland, still owning the other half, reconstructed the western part of the hotel into a smaller Finse Hotel.
+After futile attempts to have two hotels side by side, they remerged in 1986, effectively creating Finse 1222 and Apartment 1222, respectively.
+A rebuilt old medical train carriage, from the days of the war, was lifted into place as a “skyway” between the two buildings to emphasize the reunification.

-In 1987, the brothers Trygve, Knut and Nikolai Norman stood as owners.
-After a time as partners with Tron, they took over the brand in 1995 and has operated it since.
-Arne Storhaug became at the age of 28 hotel manager and heralded the “new age”.
-He showed that even a hotel at 1222 meters could make money.
-Since then, teams of young but enterprising mountain and hotel people have brought the centenarian story on further.
+In 1987, brothers Trygve, Knut and Nikolai Norman joined the ownership.
+After a few years as partners with Tron, they took over the brand in 1995 and have run it since.
+Arne Storhaug, at the age of 28, became hotel manager and heralded the “new age” of Finse.
+He showed that even a hotel at 1222 meters above sea level could flourish.
+Since then, teams of young and innovative experience mountain- and hotel-people have carried Finse’s centenarian story further.